MadBull1995/protot/protos/README.md

 Here are some of the most important "Building blocks" of ProtoT schema:

-- `sylklabs.core.Task` - Our main entity for the abstraction of "Task"
+- `protot.core.Task` - Our main entity for the abstraction of "Task"
-- `sylklabs.core.Config` - Some commonly used configuration structure for ProtoT runtime values
+- `protot.core.Config` - Some commonly used configuration structure for ProtoT runtime values
-- `sylklabs.scheduler.v1.SchedulerService` - The main API fot ProtoT scheduler server
+- `protot.scheduler.v1.SchedulerService` - The main API fot ProtoT scheduler server

 ## Compile